microsoft/onnxruntime/docs/performance/tune-performance.md

   }
 ```

-Note that CreateThreadCustomized and JoinThreadCustomized, once being set, will be applied to both ORT intra op and inter op thread pools uniformly.
+Note that the CreateThreadCustomized and JoinThreadCustomized settings will be applied to both the ORT IntraOp and the InterOp thread pools uniformly.

 ### Default CPU Execution Provider (MLAS)

-The default execution provider uses different knobs to control the thread number.
+Microsoft Linear Algebra Subprogram (MLAS), the default execution provider, uses different knobs to control the thread number.

-For the default CPU execution provider, you can try the following knobs in the Python API:
+Here is a sample Python API code for the default CPU Execution Provider (MLAS).

 ```python
 import onnxruntime as rt